xaviermignot/xaviermignot.github.io/_drafts/azure-devops-terraform-oidc.md

 ```
 {: file="versions.tf" }

-Now on the pipeline side, all we need is an `AzureCLI` task so that we can use the service connection
+Now on the pipeline side, all we need is an `AzureCLI` task so that we can use the service connection:
 ```yaml
 name: TestTerraformAdoProvider